March 11, 2011

 For more information on transfer opportunities, contact Mack at (864) 941-8449 or at firstname.lastname@example.org.

-Photo Caption: More than 30 colleges and universities were in attendance recently at a College Transfer Fair sponsored by Piedmont Technical College.
-More than 160 students attended, speaking with representatives from such colleges and universities as South Carolina State University, Winthrop University, College of Charleston and Clemson University as well as representatives and advisors from programs at Piedmont Tech.
+Photo Caption: More than 25 colleges and universities were in attendance recently at a College Transfer Fair sponsored by Piedmont Technical College.
+T’Keyah Gilchrist, an associate in arts student from McCormick, right, receives information from College of Charleston representative Laura Taylor.
 The fair was provided to give students information on special bridge programs and transfer pathways.